 The internship programme offers you full-time training during the summer vacation (SUM) or for a 12-month period (SAND).
 By completing the project, you are not only helping us to meet our business needs, but will gain valuable work experience and a great sense of achievement as well.

 The internship programme typically covers a wide range of projects suitable for students studying in different disciplines in the university.
+Both local and overseas university students are welcome to join with a local package offered (accommodation and air-tickets are to be self-arranged by overseas applicants).
 Please click on the links below to see the details of the available projects with project objectives and deliverables.

 Lau, Bing Wang Logan